 Suicide blast kills 14 in Nigeria mosque

-Kano, Jan 3 (AFP) Fourteen worshippers were killed today when a suicide bomber attacked a mosque on Nigeria's border with Cameroon, civilian vigilantes told AFP.
+KANO: Fourteen worshippers were killed Wednesday when a suicide bomber attacked a mosque on Nigeria's border with Cameroon, civilian vigilantes told AFP.

 "Fourteen bodies have been pulled out of the rubble," said Umar Kachalla, a civilian militiaman, who said the mosque had been completely destroyed.